Scoparia leuconota

 Scoparia leuconota is a moth in the family Crambidae.
 It was described by Oswald Bertram Lower in 1902.
-It is found in Australia, where it has been recorded from South Australia.
+It is found in Australia, where it has been recorded to be found near South Australia.

 The wingspan is about 20 mm.
-The forewings are ash-grey, whitish with blackish lines and a white, black-edged, roundish spot below the costa.
+The forewings are ash-grey, white with blackish lines and a white, black-edged, round spot below the costa.
 Similar spots are found at the posterior extremity of the cell and there is a row of fine black dots along the termen.
 The hindwings are light fuscous, becoming darker along the terminal half.
 Adults have been recorded on wing in June.